 What differentiates our Company is not the sources of our information but our ability to filter, interpret, assimilate and analyze the data to arrive at conclusions and identify opportunities that others may overlook and that, in our opinion, have the potential to lead to superior investment performance.
 These abilities are founded on our experience, qualifications and analytical abilities and are evidenced by our track record.

 What differentiates your investment approach from other investment managers?

 We don’t believe investment decisions should be based on criteria such as market capitalization, style or correlation.
 Since we take a fundamental bottom-up approach, our primary focus is long-term bottom-line results.
 We believe that diversification simply for the sake of diversification dilutes investment results to the point that performance mirrors or underperforms the market, a situation that is true, on balance, for most investors.
 We choose to be different, and own a fairly concentrated portfolio in our managed equity programs, with the aim of outperforming the market over longer periods.
-For our Strategic Income program, we are extremely selective in choosing among the vast number of investment options available and we adopt a non-rigid approach, which allows us to react in a timely manner to changing environments and outlooks.
+For our Strategic Income and Strategic Equity programs, we are extremely selective in choosing among the vast number of investment options available and we adopt a non-rigid approach, which allows us to react in a timely manner to changing environments and outlooks.

 What is a bottom-up approach?

 An investment approach that focuses primarily on the analysis of individual companies and stocks.
 This is opposed to a top-down approach with starts with an emphasis on macroeconomic or market conditions or cycles.
 We start with thorough reviews of companies including their performance, prospects, financial results, financing, management and industry position to establish whether a stock is trading below our opinion of its intrinsic value.